Stefano Proetto

-Stefano Proetto (born 8 March 1985 in Gräfelfing, Bavaria, Germany) is an Italian former racing driver.
+Stefano Proetto (born 8 March 1985 in Gräfelfing, Bavaria, Germany) is an Italian former racing driver based in Munich.
 He has competed in series such as the Formula Renault 3.5 Series, Formula 3 Euro Series and Formula Renault V6 Eurocup.
 He won the race at Germany's Norisring on the way to finishing fifth overall in the 2010 Volkswagen Scirocco R-Cup season.
 He was also the winner of the 2000 Margutti Cup.
+He has competed for French and Swiss racing teams.